Additive structure of non-monogenic simplest cubic fields: Introduction

-This substantial progress on quadratic fields motivated the search of indecomposables in families of totally real number fields with higher degree.
-In this direction, Kala and the second author \cite{kalatinkova} proved that all indecomposables in a totally real number field $K$ are, up to multiplication by totally positive units, lattice points in a finite disjoint union of simplicial cones in the Minkowski space $\mathbb{R}^d$, where $d=[K:\mathbb{Q}]$.
-In the case that $d=3$, this description reduces to two specific parallelepipeds, whose nodes depend on a proper pair of totally positive units (according to the terminology in \cite{thomasvasquez}).
+Kala and the second author \cite{kalatinkova} provided a complete list of the indecomposables in $\mathbb{Z}[\rho]$, which led to some bounds on the minimal rank of universal quadratic forms (see \cite[Theorem 1.1]{kalatinkova}).
+To do so, they proved that all of the indecomposables in $\mathbb{Z}[\rho]$ are, up to multiplication by totally positive units, contained in two specific parallelepipeds at the Minkowski space $\mathbb{R}^3$, whose nodes depend on a proper pair of totally positive units (according to the terminology in \cite{thomasvasquez}).
 These considerations led to a geometric method consisting in finding all lattice points within those two parallelepipeds and identifying the indecomposables among them.

-A tool to identify the indecomposables among lattice points relies on their traces.
-The minimal trace of an algebraic integer $\alpha\in\mathcal{O}_K$ is the minimum among all numbers of the form $\mathrm{Tr}(\delta\alpha)$, for totally positive elements $\delta$ in the codifferent of $K$.
-Its importance in the search of indecomposables relies in the fact that every totally positive algebraic integer of minimal trace $1$ is indecomposable.
-While in the case of quadratic fields the converse holds, in the case of monogenic simplest cubic fields there is an indecomposable with minimal trace $2$.
-In fact, the second author \cite[Theorem 1.1]{tinkova} proved that the minimal trace of indecomposables in totally real cubic orders can be arbitrarily large.

-The focus in \cite{kalatinkova} was in the family of simplest cubic fields.
-Those are the totally real cubic fields generated by a polynomial of the form meaning that $K=\mathbb{Q}(\rho)$ for a root $\rho$ of $f$.
-These fields were originally studied in detail by Shanks \cite{shanks1974}, and among their nice arithmetic properties, there is the one that $\mathrm{disc}(f)=\Delta^2$, where $\Delta=a^2+3a+9$.
-Moreover, for a positive density of $a$, this is just the discriminant of $K$, and those are the cases in which $\mathcal{O}_K=\mathbb{Z}[\rho]$.
-In \cite[Theorem 1.2]{kalatinkova} the complete list of the indecomposables in $\mathbb{Z}[\rho]$ is provided, which led to some bounds on the minimal rank of universal quadratic forms (see \cite[Theorem 1.1]{kalatinkova}).
-Full lists of indecomposables of an analogous order of fields in some other families are given in \cite[Section 8]{kalatinkova} and \cite{tinkova}.
+In \cite[Section 8]{kalatinkova} and \cite{tinkova}, full lists of indecomposables of an analogous order of fields in some other families are given.
+Moreover, inspired by the connection of indecomposables with the continued fraction in real quadratic fields, the authors in \cite{kst} started to study the question whether indecomposables in fields of higher degrees can be obtained by some of the multidimensional continued fraction algorithms.
 For some partial results on indecomposable integers in real biquadratic fields, see also \cite{cechetal,krasenskytinkovazemkova}.